-- Bullying can also involve an assault on a person’s property when the victim has his or her personal property taken or damaged.
+- Bullying can also involve an assault on a person’s property when the victim has their personal property taken or damaged.

 Bullying includes a wide range of actions beyond acts of physical violence.
-The bully may be supported in his actions by peers wherein it becomes a group versus an individual.
+The bully may be supported in his actions by peers, wherein it becomes a group versus an individual.
 It can include making threats, spreading rumors, attacking someone verbally, and excluding someone from a group on purpose.
-The popularity and availability of smartphones has moved some bullying online into “cyberbullying.”
+The popularity and availability of smartphones have moved some bullying online into “cyberbullying.”

-As one mental health care professional observed, bullying flourishes in secret.
-This is particularly true of the teacher-bully.
-It typically occurs in the classroom where the only witnesses are other children.
-The victim is frightened of his or her tormentor, and will not report the activity directly.
-There are two twin fears that explain why.
+Two twin fears explain why.
 One, there is a fear of retaliation by the teacher.
 The other is the fear of not being believed.
 Who would take the word of a child over a teacher?
 Young children also believe that adults—particularly their parents—are omniscient.
 The victim may wrongly assume the problem is obvious.

 Also, teacher-bullies are typically adept at “gaslighting” both parents and administration with deflection and redirection.
 Gaslighting is a form of psychological manipulation in which a bully covertly sows seeds of doubt in a targeted individual, making them question their own memory, perception, or judgment.
 “I don’t know” or “Little Johnny was misbehaving” are typical gaslighting statements that help the teacher-bully avoid responsibility.

-As a parent/caregiver, be vigilant for significant behavior changes your child.
-You cannot rely on your child communicating with you that he or she is being bullied.
+As a parent/caregiver, be vigilant for significant behavior changes in your child.
+You cannot rely on your child communicating with you that they are being bullied.
 Warning signs can include: